General enquiries: 0800 326 5559

 • 24/7 medical care

-• It can be more expensive than other forms of addiction treatment
+• It can be more expensive than other forms of alcohol and drug addiction treatment options

 • Requires you to be away from work and family commitments